-- 2.3 Acres: Size of Old Stables Corner property - 2010: Year purchased by SSLT - \$2.67 million: Amount raised by community - 450: Number of donors to 2010 Campaign to Preserve Old Stables Corner - 22% (approx. 1⁄2 acre): Percentage of Old Stables Corner the County wants to acquire/lease - 26: Number of trees that would be removed (13 live oaks) - 15: Number of trees that would be impacted (6 live oaks) - 41: Total number of trees that would be affected (19 live oaks)
+- 2.3 Acres: Size of Old Stables Corner property - 2010: Year purchased by SSLT - \$2.67 million: Amount raised by community to acquire the property - 450: Number of donors to 2010 Campaign to Preserve Old Stables Corner - 18.5% (0.43 acres): Percentage of Old Stables Corner the County wants to acquire/lease - 10: Number of trees that would be removed (including 5 live oaks) - 2: Number of additional trees that could be negatively impacted, but efforts will be made to save (2 live oaks) - 1: Number of trees in poor health that will be removed by SSLT (laurel oak) - 12: Total number of trees that could be affected by the project (7 live oaks)

 Q: Is the Land Trust opposed to a roundabout?
 The Land Trust is neither for nor against a roundabout as the best way to ameliorate the serious traffic issues on the island.
+Our concerns have centered on the proposed location of the roundabout, why Glynn County is not using land they own from the other corners of the intersection, and why we cannot get consistent answers to questions regarding safety, efficiency, and a long-term solution.

 Q: Why is Glynn County proposing to take a portion of the Old Stables Corner for a roundabout at that intersection?
-The County wants to purchase a right-of-way from the Land Trust to construct traffic lanes and "lease" a temporary easement "for the construction of slopes" and to store equipment during the life of the project (up to 2 years).
+The County wants to purchase a right-of-way from the Land Trust to construct traffic lanes and "lease" a temporary easement "for the construction of slopes."

 Q: How much of the property are they proposing to take?
-The proposed amount is roughly 22% of the total property (approximately 1⁄2 acre).
+The proposed amount is roughly 18.5% of the total property (.43 acres).

 Q: How many trees would be removed from Old Stables Corner?
-All trees within the purchased right-of-way and the temporary easement would be removed, totaling 26 trees.
-This includes 13 live oak trees.
+All trees within the purchased right-of-way would be removed, totaling 10 trees.
+This includes 5 live oak trees.